 Another occasion of marking or identifying people is found in the book of Ezekiel where God tells the prophet, “Go through the midst of the city, through the midst of Jerusalem, and put a mark on the foreheads of the men who sigh and cry over all the abominations that are done within it” (Ezekiel 9:4).
 This mark identified those who obeyed God and mourned over the sins of the city.

 The connection between our thoughts and our actions is a good explanation of faith.
 In the Bible the real “faith of Jesus” has two parts, belief and acting in faith on those beliefs.
-(See more about this in our article “What Is Faith?”)
+(See more about this in our article “How to Grow in Faith.”)